WordPress/test-handbook/get-setup-for-testing/index.md

 # Get Set Up for Testing

-Welcome to the WordPress Test Team!
-Contributing to testing is one of the most impactful ways to help make WordPress better for everyone.
-Whether you have 10 minutes or several hours, there is a testing task suited to your setup and skill level.
+Getting involved with WordPress testing is a great way to contribute and also a chance to learn.

+Trying to reproduce bugs and testing patches exposes you to real bugs, edge cases, and development decisions that sharpen your skills and deepen your understanding of how WordPress is built.

+And regardless of your experience level or how much time you have, there is always a ticket to pick up.

 ## What Would You Like to Test?